Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 - Do informational interviews with people
 - Research.
 Research.
 Research.

-Your goal in undergrad shouldn’t be to cultivate the perfect CV, but to explore, learn, and figure out what you enjoy doing, whether it’s research or not.
+Your goal in undergrad should be to explore, learn, and figure out what you enjoy doing, whether it’s research or not (in my opinion).

 ### 6. How many schools should I apply to?
 Depends on your confidence level.
 I knew people that applied to over twenty, and others that applied to two.
 If you have a connection somewhere, that definitely helps and maybe you can apply to fewer, but I would caution against applying to too many because then you might not have the bandwidth to personalize your application to each program.

-Personally, I applied to 9 programs, and added two of those in the last month since I was nervous about getting in anywhere.
-But the thing is, I really didn’t want to go to those last two programs, and it showed in my application and made things a little awkward when I got into one of them.
-So, for me adding those two was a waste of time.
+Personally, I applied to nine programs, and added two of those in the last month before applications were due.
+But the thing is, I wasn't as excited about those last two programs and it showed in my applications.

-In general, I think it comes down to both how confident you feel about your application and how many schools you feel like you could imagine yourself actually accepting to and attending (there’s no point in paying the crazy application fee if you don’t actually think you’ll end up wanting to go somewhere or it’s not a great fit for you but is just a good safety).
+In general, I think how many programs you apply to comes down to both how confident you feel about your application and which programs you feel like you could imagine yourself actually accepting to and attending if you were to get in (there’s no point in paying the crazy application fee if it’s not a great fit for you and you wouldn't want to go if you were accepted).

 That being said, having safeties isn’t a bad idea in general, but only if you actually want to go to the program.
 In my opinion it’s not worth applying if you feel like you’ll be miserable there.